raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 **Sound**

-A sound sensor will detect the presence of sound and also measure the amplitude of the sound.
+A sound sensor will detect the presence of sound and also measure the amplitude of the sound, but unlike a microphone it does not record the sound itself.
 The higher the amplitude, the louder the noise.
-This could be used by a robot designed to study wildlife, the robot would navigate towards intense sounds.
+This could be used by a robot designed to study wildlife, the robot would navigate towards intense sounds in order to locate the animals it is searching for.
 A more complex use could a sound sensor for speech recognition, responding to commands spoken by a user.

 **Chemical**